MattPinder/MastersProject/README.md

   * SMR4y's two 16S sequences are identical to one another

 Check pigmentation - M41 is white but contains the same contingent of pigment genes; possibly due to media?
+* Now unsure of the real importance of this obseervation...
+Is it worth mentioning in the paper as it's an observation on ANOTHER species...?

+# 6 July 2018

+## Fucus
+* Nodes on Hebbe still not cooperating...
+* Check Triolith; maybe run for less than 7 days to get within the core hour limit?
+  * Running job for 3 days, 6 hours; may not finish but otherwise may not fit within the core hours limit...
+  * Should finish on Monday afternoon - CHECK!

+* Trying to extract No Hit and Not Assigned contig names from MEGAN for original Platanus assembly, but taking time as almost 5,000,000 contig names are being loaded...

+## Rhodo and Kordia
+* Rhodobiaceae bacterium strain SMS8 still hasn't been released, despite the reply from NCBI saying July 3rd...
+* Kordia sp. strain SMS9 is still undergoing review...

+## Manuscripts
+* Should Sphingo paper be kept as a short-form paper...?

+* Arenibacter paper ready for checks